HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/backend/deploy-services.md

 Replace:
 - `<IQ_HELM_CHART_VERSION>` with the Helm chart version (e.g., `hcl-dx-iq-v1.0.0_20260518-2104.tgz`)
 - `<YOUR_NAMESPACE>` with your Kubernetes namespace
 - `<LITELLM_API_KEY>` with your LiteLLM API key provided by your LiteLLM proxy administrator.
-You can also skip it if you do not have it yet and set it later via helm upgrade.
+This is required for the Integrator to function.
 - `<DX_CONTEXT_ROOT>` with your known DX Deployment context root, for example: `/wps`
 - `<YOUR_REPOSITORY_FQDN_AND_PATH>` with your Artifactory full-qualified domain name and path to the chart

+!!! warning "LITELLM_API_KEY and LITELLM_URL are Required"
+    While `helm install` will complete successfully without these values, the Integrator and MCP Server pods **will not become Ready** without them.
+Health checks will fail and services will remain in a non-operational state.

+    - **For production deployments:** Always provide both `LITELLM_API_KEY` and `LITELLM_URL` during initial installation.
+    - **For deferred configuration:** If you absolutely must defer these values, set `maintenanceMode.integrator: true` in your values file.
+This allows pods to start but keeps services non-functional.
+Update both values and restart via `helm upgrade` once LiteLLM is ready.

 Alternatively, you can specify values directly via command-line flags: